Class D – porches

 The General Permitted Development Order (GPDO) allows for porches to be added on many homes without the need for any planning.
 Needless to say there are a couple of restrictions, which we will cover in this article.

 All these permissions are contained within Part 1 of the GPDO and apply only to C3 houses.
-There have been appeals where these permissions for roofs have been permitted after appeal on HMOs, so tread carefully if that is your plan.
+Porches should be allowable on C4 HMOs as these are described as dwelling houses in the Use Class order.
 Before starting work check to see if there any conditions that have been placed on your property.
 These are quite common on new build properties or maybe as a result of a previous planning approval.
 In those cases full planning permission might be required relevant to that condition or restriction.

 Where else can’t we benefit?